eezstreet/SWATEliteForce/README.md

  * SWAT officers are much more efficient at clearing rooms and don't form "death funnels" at doors as often
  * SWAT officers will smartly avoid looking in the same direction as their teammates while moving if possible to mitigate threat exposure.
  * SWAT officers don't become distracted by civilians and suspects while moving.
 They will continue following you or going towards their destination (even possibly attacking)
+ * SWAT officers will automatically fire beanbags or pepperballs at fleeing suspects, and will keep them equipped as a primary weapon.
  * SWAT officers can now take cover like suspects do (including leaning around corners)
- * SWAT officers won't shoot through civilians to hit their target and are better at aiming with less lethal items.
+ * SWAT officers won't shoot through civilians to hit their target and are better at aiming with less lethal items in general.
  * SWAT officers can now use grenade launchers, and will use them if a GAS AND CLEAR, OPEN BANG AND CLEAR, etc action is commanded.
  * SWAT officers will drop a lightstick after clearing a room.
  * SWAT officers can now be affected by CS gas, flashbangs, tasers, pepper spray, etc.